GIScience/Leaflet.Heightgraph/README.md

 ```

 ### xTicks
-Specify the tick frequency in the *x axis* of the graph.
+Overwrite automatic tick handling for x axis and specify the tick frequency in the *x axis* of the graph.
 Corresponds approximately to
 2 to the power of `value` ticks.

 default: `xTicks: 3`

 ### yTicks
-Specify the tick frequency in the *y axis* of the graph.
+Overwrite automatic tick handling for y axis and specify the tick frequency in the *y axis* of the graph.
 Corresponds approximately to
 2 to the power of `value` ticks.

 default: `yTicks: 3`